BRAIR-Education/line_tracking_race/docs/README.md

 # Line Tracking Problem
 **[Docs under development]**
-Hi Students!
-Some docs for you to start the project.
+Some information about the kinematic of the system

 ## Kinematic Model of Unicycle
 The Kinematic Model of Unicycle can be derived from the null basis of Pfaffian Matrix $A(q)$: